 It's important to talk with your doctor about each of these operations.
 That way you can pick the best one for you.
 Your doctor may recommend a specific operation based on the size, location, or type of breast cancer you have, along with your medical history.

-There are different types of breast cancer surgery.
-The types of surgery differ depending upon the amount of healthy tissue that is removed with the tumor, the tumor's characteristics, whether the tumor has spread (metastasized), and your personal feelings.
-Some lymph nodes under the arm are usually removed as part of the operation so they can be tested for the presence of cancer cells.
+Breast cancer surgeries differ by the amount of healthy tissue that is removed with the tumor.
+Some lymph nodes under the armpit are usually removed as part of the operation so they can be checked for cancer cells.
 This will help your doctor plan your treatment after surgery.

-This is also referred to as breast-conserving therapy.
-The surgeon removes the cancerous area and a surrounding margin of normal tissue.
-A second incision may be made in order to remove the lymph nodes.
-This treatment aims to maintain a normal breast appearance when the surgery is over.
+Lumpectomy is also called breast-conserving surgery.
+The surgeon removes the tumor and a little bit of healthy tissue around it.
+A second incision under the armpit may be made to remove the lymph nodes.

-Women who are not usually eligible for a lumpectomy include those who have already had radiation therapy to the affected breast, have two or more areas of cancer in the same breast that are too far apart to be removed through one incision, have cancer that was not completely removed during the lumpectomy surgery, or have very large tumors.
+Women who have two or more areas of cancer in the same breast that are too far apart to be removed through one incision

 Partial or Segmental Mastectomy or Quadrantectomy

-During a partial or segmental mastectomy or quadrantectomy, the surgeon removes more breast tissue than with a lumpectomy.
-The cancerous area and a surrounding margin of normal tissue are removed.
-Radiation therapy is usually given after surgery.
+In a partial or segmental mastectomy or quadrantectomy, the surgeon removes more breast tissue than with a lumpectomy.
+The cancerous area and a surrounding area of healthy tissue are removed.
+Radiation is usually given afterward.